The fun in Revelstoke doesn’t stop when the chairlifts do.

 At only $5 a drop in, curling is not only a great past time, it’s affordable too!
 The curling club provides instruction, grippers, brushes and sliders and asks you to wear clean running shoes and loose fitting pants.
 Their upstairs lounge is the place to sit back and relax while you wait for your turn.

 Curling is one of those sports that truly is harder than it looks, so consider calling ahead to line up a coach for you and your curling team.

 “Will you escape?
 Or will you be Revelstuck?”

 This is the first activity of its kind to come to our wonderful town and we are extremely happy it has!
 Teams of two to five people have one hour to solve a series of puzzles, uncover the mystery and… you guessed it, escape!

 Revelstuck Escape Rooms has done an amazing job of creating three differently themed rooms that all create a realistic, live adventure game that will get your head spinning and your heart pumping!
 Choose between “Museum Heist”, “School of Magic” or “Jigsaw” and prepare for 60 minutes of brain challenging, team building, hilarious fun.

 Did we mention they also have Virtual Reality available in their activity realm??

-It’s hard to pick just one so why not visit both!
+It’s hard to pick just one so why not visit them all!

-This age old evening past-time is alive and well in Revelstoke.
+The age old evening past-time of distilling is alive and well in Revelstoke.
 Two local, award winning distilleries have established themselves in our small mountain town.